pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ---

-## SDK Functions
+## SDK Features

+Part of the on-boarding process happens on a mobile app.
 Here are the functions you need to integrate in our SDK to make the onboarding process work.

 ### Scan QR Code